Laws of Cricket: Innings and result

 Laws 13 to 16 outline the structure of the game including how one team can beat the other.

 Law 13: Innings.
 Before the game, the teams agree whether it is to be one or two innings for each side, and whether either or both innings are to be limited by time or by overs.
-In practice, these decisions are likely to be laid down by Competition Regulations, rather than pre-game agreement.
+In practice, these decisions are likely to be determined by Competition Regulations, rather than pre-game agreement.
 In two-innings games, the sides bat alternately unless the follow-on (Law 14) is enforced.
 An innings is closed once ten batsmen are dismissed, no further batsmen are fit to play, the innings is declared or forfeited by the batting captain, or any agreed time or overs limit has expired.
 The captain winning the toss of a coin decides whether to bat or to bowl first.

 Law 14: The follow-on.
 In a two-innings match, if the side batting second scores substantially fewer runs than the side which batted first, then the side that batted first can require their opponents to bat again immediately.
 The side that enforced the follow-on has the chance to win without batting again.
 For a game of five or more days, the side batting first must be at least 200 runs ahead to enforce the follow-on; for a three- or four-day game, 150 runs; for a two-day game, 100 runs; for a one-day game, 75 runs.
 The length of the game is determined by the number of scheduled days play left when the game actually begins.

 Law 15: Declaration and forfeiture.
 The batting captain can declare an innings closed at any time when the ball is dead, and may also forfeit an innings before it has started.

 Law 16: The result.
 The side which scores the most runs wins the match.
 If both sides score the same number of runs, the match is tied.
 However, the match may run out of time before the innings have all been completed; in this case, the match is drawn.